 He’s a guru on getting out of debt although… brace yourself… I don’t actually agree with his strategy.

-While that’s true, our strategy for paying off debt will actually save you thousands of dollars more in the long run.
+While that’s true, the “avalanche method” for paying off debt – which involves paying off the debt with the highest interest rate first – will actually save you thousands of dollars more in the long run.
+(Google them both and compare them if you don’t believe me!)

 That said, there’s no denying that Dave Ramsey has helped plenty of people get out of debt.